duke-doki/tgSpace4/README.md

 ```
 python fetch_nasa_{epic/apod}.py
 ```
-For publishing images in telegram channel use the following command (if frequency is not specified, it will be 4):
+For publishing images in telegram channel, please, read the description using the following command:
 ```
-python main.py -p {optional: first photo} -f {frequency in hours}
+python tgbot_publisher.py -h
 ```

 ### How to install